AlanKostrick/bank-teller/README.md

 ## Objective

-Design a `BankAccount` class that will perform capabilities of a single Bank Account, a `Bank` class that will house multiple accounts and a `BankingApp` (with a `main` method) to simulate a user interface where you can access your accounts and perform banking transactions.
+Design an `Account` class that will perform capabilities of a single Bank Account, a `Bank` class that will house multiple accounts and a `BankingApp` (with a `main` method) to simulate a user interface where you can access your accounts and perform banking transactions.

 ### Tasks

-Inside of `BankAccount` Class program the following:
+Inside of `Account` Class program the following:
 - 3 instance variables to handle `String accountNum`, `String type`, and `double balance`
 - note the accountNum will be a unique identifier
 - create the `Constructor` that handles the 3 pieces of instance data in the order mentioned above